 Barley tea contains Melatonin, a hormone that induces sleep.
 Drinking Barley tea before going to bed is recommended as it induces deep sleep.

 Yes, you can buy Barley Tea Bags online from Amazon and other websites.

-4. Is Barley tea good for Cold and Flu?
+4. Is Barley tea good for Colds and Flu?

-Barley tea consists of antimicrobial properties and is good for cold, flu, and sore throat.
-Try to drink a hot cup of barley tea daily to improve flu symptoms.
+Barley tea consists of antimicrobial properties and is good for colds, flu, and sore throat.
+Try to drink a hot cup of tea daily to improve flu symptoms.